danmaz74/ABalytics/readme.md

-ABalytics.js: pure js + Google Analytics A/B testing
+ABalytics.js: pure js + Universal Analytics A/B testing
 ====================================================================

 This pure javascript library allows you to do simple A/B testing working only on your client-side code.
-All data is registered as custom variables in your website Google Analytics profile, so **you don't need to configure anything server side**.
+All of the experiment data is registered as custom variables/dimensions in your Google Analytics profile, so **you don't need to configure anything server side**.

 Features
 --------

 *  Easy to set up
-   * You just list the possible variants, the randomization is handled automatically
+   * You just list the possible variants, randomization is handled automatically
-   * You just mark the html elements you want to test on with a class, the substitution is automatic
+   * You just mark the html elements you want to test on with a class, substitution happens automatically
-   * No need to set anything up server side, the data is stored on Google Analytics
+   * No need to set anything up server side, the data is stored in Google Analytics
 * Consistent user experience: The selected variant is stored in a cookie, so the user will see the same one when coming back
-* No external dependencies: Pure javascript, you just need to include GA
+* No external dependencies: Pure javascript, you just need to include the *GA* or *UA* tracking code
 * Flexible: You can conduct multiple, independent experiments at the same time.
-Each experiment will use a custom variable slot
+Each experiment will use a different custom variable/dimension
+* Supports universal and classic analytics

 Usage
 -----